99 Habits That Make You Smarter + FREE Printable List

-62. Learn about human psychology and latest findings.
+62. Learn about human psychology and the latest findings.

-63. Accept the fact that some people are bad – and move on with it every time.
+63. Accept the fact that some people are bad – and move on with it.

 64. Ask for help when you need it.

-65. If you can, teach others about things you know.
+65. If you can, teach others about the things you already know.